National Trumpet Competition

 The National Trumpet Competition, or NTC, is an annual music competition for students in the US that usually takes place in mid-March.
 The competition includes classical and jazz categories for students ranging from secondary education until postgraduate college.
 Students can perform solo or with an ensemble representing their school.
-NTC was formerly held at George Mason University until 2013; then moved to Messiah College in 2014 and 2015, Columbus State University in 2016, Metropolitan State University in 2017, and University of North Texas in 2018.
-The 2019 competition was held at the University of Kentucky.
-The next event will be in March 2024 at Texas A&M University-Kingsville.
+NTC was formerly held at George Mason University until 2013; then moved to Messiah College in 2014 and 2015, Columbus State University in 2016, Metropolitan State University in 2017, University of North Texas in 2018, and University of Kentucky in 2019.
+It was hosted again March 2024 at Texas A&M University-Kingsville, and Texas Christian University in 2025.

 Applications

 Students can register by completing an online form at the competition website, as well as attaching a link to a YouTube or Vimeo video of them performing only a published (including a self-published) composition from the trumpet repertoire, with piano accompaniment.
 They must also send in an application fee, and an NTC pianist fee (optional).
 Entrants are selected based on their videos, and are notified of results in mid-January.